 They Were Unaware They Were Aiding the Perpetrator of a Felony

 No one should be convicted of accessory after the fact if they did not realize they were helping the perpetrator of a felony.
 For example, if you offer a hitchhiker a ride and later find out that they just committed armed robbery, you should not face charges under PC 32.
-Similarly, if the individual is known to you but you were not aware they had committed a felony act, that can be a valid defense against California Penal Code Section 32: Accessory After the Fact charges.

 Contacting a criminal defense lawyer immediately after you are charged under PC 32 can allow you to get additional information about defenses to this charge.

-Get Help Dealing with Accessory After the Fact Charges
+Get Help Dealing with Accessory After-the-Fact Charges

 A conviction under California Penal Code §32: Accessory After the Fact can lead to high fines and even a lengthy period of incarceration.
 The Simmrin Law Group can help you fight against these charges.
 Contact us today by calling or filling out our online contact form.